34N0/awesome-fedora-security/readme.md

 - [Secureblue (Hardened Ublue Images)](https://github.com/secureblue/secureblue) - This repo takes the uBlue starting point and selectively applies minimal hardening so as to provide images that are partially hardened without sacrificing usability for most use cases.

 - [Fedora Security Lab](https://github.com/fabaff/security-lab) - The Fedora Security Lab (FSL) provides a safe test environment to work on security auditing, forensics, system rescue and teaching security testing methodologies in universities and other organizations.
-This repository is a copy of the original development.

 ## System Components